Book Club

 WHAT TO BRING

 We encourage you to bring your own fold-out chair or cushion for the floor.
-Our small shop has limited space and limited seating options.
+Our small shop has very limited storage space, and it's best to assume you will need to bring your own chair.

 Feel free to bring non-alcoholic beverages, but please don't bring snacks.